O2-CH4/O2-CH4.github.io/_pages/Academic.md

 ---

-I began my academic journey studying Economics and Financial Analysis, initially driven by interests in asset pricing and hedge fund strategies.
-After completing my degree in under three years (2021), I recognized the growing significance of AI through independent study and decided to shift toward computer science.
-This led me to pursue an M.Sc. in AI at Laval University, where I aimed to work on innovative class projects when possible.

-During this time, I collaborated with Dr. Ethier on a unique class project that led to an internship at the CERVO Brain Research Center.
-My work involved applying deep learning and computer vision to develop an end-to-end pipeline for decoding rodent kinematics information from raw intra-cortical recordings, integrating signal processing, dataset generation, and recurrent neural networks (RNNs) training.
+Initially interested in Economics and Financial Analysis (asset pricing, hedge fund strategies), I transitioned to AI after graduating in under three years (2021).
+During my first M.Sc. at Laval University, I collaborated with Dr. Ethier on a project applying deep learning and recurrent neural networks (RNNs) to decode rodent kinematics from intra-cortical neural signals at the CERVO Brain Research Center.

-To further specialize in AI research, I pursued a second M.Sc. at the Mila AI Institute, focusing on Representation Learning for Deep Reinforcement Learning.
-Across both master’s programs, I successfully completed 12 graduate courses in AI, building a strong foundation in both theoretical concepts and practical skills.
-As I complete this degree, I am still looking to deepen my knowledge in various areas and explore opportunities in academia or industry.
+I am now completing my second M.Sc. at the Mila AI Institute, where i specialized myself in Representation Learning for Deep Reinforcement Learning.
+Through 12 graduate AI courses across my two master’s programs, I’ve established a strong theoretical and practical foundation that enables me to effectively approach diverse AI problems.

 ---